ALSparse/ALSparse/docs/index.rst

 AlphaSparse Documentation
 ###########################

-This is a list of API functions provided by rocSPARSE.
+This is a list of API functions provided by AlphaSparse.

 .. toctree::
    :maxdepth: 4